michaelshiyu/kerNET/README.md

 # on GPU.
 In that case, do
 # layer = kFullyConnected(X=x_train, n_out=n_class, kernel='gaussian', sigma=1)
 # net.add_layer(layer.to_ensemble(100))
-# what the above two lines do is that they break 'X' into a few chunks of size 100
+# what the above two lines do is that they break 'X' into a few chunks of 100 examples (the last chunk may be smaller)
 # and evaluate them in a sequential fashion without having to put them on
 # your GPU all together.
+Creating more chunks will reduce memory use but make the program slower since GPU likes
+# to compute things in parallel but not sequentially.
 This setting does not affect the output of the
 # network, only the way this output was computed.

 # add optimizer, loss, and metric (for validation)